Develop Effective Parenting Skills and Become a Better Parent

-In an effort to stop the pain, we’re acting out poorly, like bullying, to overcome feelings of inferiority.
+In an effort to stop the pain, we act out poorly, in an effort to overcome feelings of inferiority.

 How you relate to your child is what will bully-proof them.